OsBlaineOra/db-devops-tools/Liquibase.md

   ]
 }
 ```
+Notice this changeset has the property `"context": "test",`.

-In this changelog you are using the insert change to add data to the customer and orders tables.
+Also, in this changelog you are using the `insert` change type to add data to the customer and orders tables.

 When data is added to the customer table the ID is generated automatically.
 Since this new ID could be any number, you can not define it with a 'value' object when you add an order record.